dfelinto/blender-manual/manual/game_engine/camera/dome.rst

 .. figure:: /images/Manual-GameEngine-Dome-Panel.jpg

-:guilabel:`Dome Type`
+Dome Type
    This menu allows you to select which type of dome camera to use.
    They are outlined below, along with their respective settings.

 - :ref:`Fisheye Dome <ge-camera-dome-fisheye-mode>`